 - Lincoln Park also happens to be the home of the first protected bikeway in Duluth, so grab some wheels and ride on over to see more of Duluth up close and skip any parking space concerns.
 Scooter and e-bike rentals are easily accessible throughout the city.

 - Public transportation to Lincoln Park can’t be beat, either.
-Routes 1,2,3,4, 8, & 9 will all bring you into the heart of the district with a price that can’t be beat.
+The Blue route and routes 103, 107, and 108 will all bring you into the heart of the district with a price that can’t be beat.
 Find schedules here.

 - Rideshares like Uber & Lyft and local cab companies are also ready to get you where you need to be – an especially great option if you have enjoyed a few adult beverages.

 - The best part of Lincoln Park is that it is enjoyably walkable.
 Get out, get around, and we know you’ll have a fantastic time!